BlocProtocol/BLOC-wiki/docs/wallets/recovering-your-wallet.md

 # **Recovering your Wallet**

-In case you have lost your wallet, but still have either your private spend and view keys *or* your 25 word mnemonic seed, you can still recover it.
+In case you have lost your BLOC wallet, but still have either your private spend and view keys *or* your 25 word mnemonic seed, you can still recover it.
 Below are the guides for various types of wallets.

 ## **Private Spend and View Keys**